We all have gone through this feeling after not being moved onto the next round of interviews:

 - I am just not good enough …

-All of those are fine to say, but one thing you should do is Just Do Not Quit!
-Be the champion and hero in your own story!
+All of those are fine to say, but one thing you should keep in mind is: Just Don’t Quit!

 Be a champion.
 A champion is out there to get ready to prove everyone wrong.
 Be the person that just when everyone thought they saw you at your worst, they are about to see you at your best!

 It is baffling how many people we see come to our events thinking about getting an MBA to try to get a Product Manager job.
 You do not need an MBA to get a Product Manager job.
 An MBA would look more impressive on paper, but it doesn’t gift you the skills needed to succeed at the job.

 You need the tools to be able to generate interviews, convert these interviews into offers, and negotiate the best offer for yourself because nobody is going to apply, interview, and negotiate for you.
 You have to look out for your best interests.
 When you are not exercising the ownership that is required for you to make a transition, you are being blatantly irresponsible and, worse, unrealistic.